How to Fill Out a 1040X Form for U.S. Tax Returns

 If you disagree with the IRS’s proposed changes entirely, respond to the IRS with a letter explaining why your original return is correct.

-Form 1040x is the form used to amend individual income tax returns.
+Form 1040-X is the form used to amend an individual income tax return.
 So not all small businesses use it.
-Only business owners who report their company’s income and deductions on Schedule C use Form 1040x to amend a business return.
+Only business owners who report their company’s income and deductions on Schedule C use Form 1040-X to amend a business return.

 Partnerships and LLCs that file Form 1065 use Form 1065-X to amend their returns.
-S corporations that file Form 1120-S and C corporations that file Form 1120 don’t need to use a special form.
-They simply use the same form to file their original return and check the “Amended return” box at the top of the first page.
+S corporations that file Form 1120-S and C corporations that file Form 1120 don’t need to use a special form for federally amended tax returns.
+They simply use the same form to file their original tax return and check the “amended tax return” box at the top of the first page.

-Waiting until the IRS processes your return ensures the IRS doesn’t get your original return and amended tax return mixed up.
+Waiting until the IRS processes your state tax return before filing an amended return also ensures the IRS doesn’t get your original return and amended tax return mixed up.

-For example, say you filed your 2022 tax return on the original tax filing deadline of April 18, 2023, and paid the tax due on that date as well.
-In that case, the last day to file a tax amendment or an amended return for the 2022 tax year would be April 18, 2026.
+For example, say you filed your 2023 tax return on the original tax filing deadline of April 15, 2024, and paid the tax due on that date as well.
+In that case, the last day to use Form 1040-X to file a tax amendment or an amended return for the 2022 tax year would be April 15, 2027.

-The procedure for filing an amended return is pretty straightforward.
+If you’re not using a tax professional to complete an amended return, the procedure for filing is pretty straightforward.
 Here’s a step-by-step look at the process.

 Step 1: Collect Your Documents

 To file an amended return, you need a copy of your original return.
-You also need any new documents supporting the amendment, such as a new W-2 or 1099 or receipts for a deduction you want to claim.
+You also need any new documents supporting the amendment, such as a new W-2, 1099, or receipts for a deduction you want to claim.

 Step 2: Get the Right Forms